triangle-man/intro-to-cellular-talk/introduction-to-cellular.md

 (Note to experienced modellers: array formulae are a thing that exists, of course.
 In some sense, array formulae are one of the most "Excel-like" things in Excel.
-But as you know, they have their own problems.)
+But as you know, they have their own problems.
+And VBA also exists but -- at least in my view -- there is a huge impedance mismatch between the "Excel" way of doing things and the "VBA" way of doing things.)

 Repeating larger blocks is much harder.
-Typically tyhe problem is that you want to repeat something *mutatis mutandis* and so the question is, how do you explain which mutandis must be mutatis?
+Typically the problem is that you want to repeat something *mutatis mutandis* and so the question is, how do you explain which mutandis must be mutatis?
 Here's an example from the 2050 Calculator.

-You know -- just to say -- looking at that, isn't it absolutely clear that if you can do *that* -- surely, *surely* you could write some code!

 Why did I write this monstrosity?
 So that an entire worksheet could be reproduced from a copy of another one, whilst making sure that the copy "knew" it was a copy.

-Actually, this example is a good illustration of the challenges of the third principle.
+Look aActually, this example is a good illustration of the challenges of the third principle.
 What does all this palavar *mean*?
 In a spreadsheet, every expression is written at the lowest level -- the only level.
 To work out what something is trying to do it's necessary to, well, work it out.
 We get around this with